 Should a nuclear exchange occur, there would be a great loss of life following the initial blast, fire storms, blast winds, et cetera.
-There would also be loss of life due to short and long-term exposure to radiation.
-The damage to the environment (including food and water) would be irreversible.
-The initial threat to human and other life supported by the environment would continue for many years.
+There would also be great loss due to short and long-term exposure to radiation.
+Damage to the environment (including food and water) would be irreversible.
+The threat to humans and other biological life would continue for many years.

 Know the Targets

 Nuclear targets would likely be the same targets for terrorist attacks or any other war-like action.
 They include, but would not be limited to, the following areas:

 - Military bases, airfields, storage facilities and other such locations